Midler v. Ford Motor Co.: Case

 Midler pursued a common law judgment against Ford for using her distinctive voice without her authorization.
 The appellate court pondered the question of whether or not an artist's voice is a distinctive personal feature over which a person has controlling rights from appropriation.
 Midler was not seeking damages for copyright infringement of the song itself, but rather for the use of her voice which she claimed was distinctive of her person as a singer.
 The recognition of Midler's voice in the commercial was found to be the intentional motivation and a major feature of the commercial.

 Decision

 The appellate court ruled that the voice of someone famous as a singer is distinctive to their person and image and therefore, as a part of their identity, it is unlawful to imitate their voice without express consent and approval.
-The appellate court reversed the district courts decision and ruled in favor of Midler, indicating her voice was protected against unauthorized use.
+The appellate court reversed the district court's decision and ruled in favor of Midler, indicating her voice was protected against unauthorized use.